 In response, Counsel for the Public asserts that the Applicant failed to demonstrate that the reopening of the record is required.
 See Objection to Counsel for the Public at 15-16.
 Counsel for the Public asserts that the Applicant is simply attempting to relitigate issues by requesting the reopening of the record instead of filing a new Application.
 Id. at 17-18.
 Counsel for the Public further asserts that there is no evidence showing that the new evidence and documentation that the Applicant seeks to introduce would sufficiently mitigate the effect of the Project on the aesthetics of the region.
 Id. at 17.
 As to the letters of interest, Counsel for the Public asserts that they are "too little and too late."
 Id.
-Finally, Counsel for the Public asserts to reopen the record because the Applicant failed to file a complete Application by January 1, 2012, as ordered by the Subcommittee in its August, 2011, Jurisdictional Order.
+Finally, Counsel for the Public asserts that the Subcommittee does not have jurisdiction to entertain the Applicant's request to reopen the record because the Applicant failed to file a complete Application by January 1, 2012, as ordered by the Subcommittee in its August, 2011, Jurisdictional Order.
 Id. at 19-20.